Frozen food gets its turn in the meal delivery game – TechCrunch

-Mosaic, founded by Blue Apron’s former senior director of operations Matt Davis and Sam McIntire, is entering the next phase of direct-to-consumer meal services with frozen foods.
+Mosaic, founded by Blue Apron’s former senior director of operations Matt Davis and Sam McIntire, is entering the next phase of direct-to-consumer meal services, with frozen foods.

 Phase one of meal kits entailed prepared ingredients (Blue Apron) or pre-made meals that went into the refrigerator (Munchery).
 Blue Apron has since gone public, albeit experiencing a rocky road on the public market, while Munchery was forced to cease operations.

 Launching today in select East Coast cities, Mosaic’s first line of products entails six vegetarian bowls made with fresh ingredients.
-Mosaic cooks those ingredients via roasting, grilling or sauteing, and then freezes them.
+Mosaic cooks those ingredients via roasting, grilling or sauteing, then freezes them.

 “We decided to do it because there’s so much potential in frozen food that’s untapped,” Davis told TechCrunch.
 “There’s an opportunity to make amazing frozen foods.”

-Davis, who spent almost four years at Blue Apron, said he realized frozen food is a last frontier within the food category.
+Davis, who spent almost four years at Blue Apron, said he realized frozen food is the last frontier within the food category.

 “Frozen food is an amazing way to work at scale, preserve food and reduce food waste,” Davis said.
 “What we offer is a cut above anything you see in the aisles today.”